Meet the Band

 Sax

-Wes plays Baritone Saxophone in the After Hours Big Band and also in the Newmarket Citizens Band.
-He can play any sax, but would love to someday have a Bass Saxophone to round out his collection.
-Other interests are restoring and riding classic British motorcycles, spending time at his cottage, traveling and wintering in Florida.
+Wes plays baritone saxophone in the After Hours Big Band and also in the Newmarket Citizens Band.
+He can play any sax, but would love to have some day a bass saxophone to round out his collection.
+Other interests are restoring and riding classic British motorcycles, spending time at his cottage, travelling and wintering in Florida.
 Wes has been with the AHBB since its formation.

 Lawrence Moule